chungwu/gmail-gerrit/README.md

 glanced at and approved quickly, and having to go to the Gerrit interface every time a review comes creates a lot of friction.

-This extension aims to implement a very basic Gerrit workflow into your Gmail, based on the emails Gerrit sends.
+This Chrome extension aims to implement a very basic Gerrit workflow into your Gmail, based on the emails Gerrit sends.
 Specifically,

 * It formats your Gerrit messages in Gmail.